-The identity and address of the DSC applicant is obtained from eKYC service provider upon successful authentication of the DSC applicant to eKYC service.
-In order to retain eKYC of applicant by CA in its eKYC database, the process of applicant's identity verification is followed as specified under CCA-IVG.
-In the case of external eKYC service, the response received from eKYC provider will be accepted under the condition that eKYC provider provides eKYC response directly to CA's ESP system upon successful authentication of applicant.
+The identity and address of the DSC applicant is obtained based on the authentication of DSC applicant to eKYC service.
+In order to retain eKYC of applicant by CA, the process of applicant's identity verification is followed as specified under CCA-IVG.
+In the case of external eKYC service, the response received from eKYC provider will be accepted provided with eKYC provider provides eKYC response directly to CA up on authentication by applicant.
 The list of approved eKYC providers are specified by CCA and published in CCA-eAUTH.